pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/templates.md

 If you would like to use this feature, [contact us](/contact?form=sales) to upgrade.
 {{% /notes %}}

 A large number of public project templates are provided by Pulumi in our [examples](https://github.com/pulumi/examples) and [templates](https://github.com/pulumi/templates) repos.
-These can be useful for teams starting from scratch; however, as your business and infrastructure grows in complexity it is likely you will want new Pulumi projects to include some custom, internal functionality not provided by these public templates.
+These can be useful for teams starting from scratch; however, as your business and infrastructure grow in complexity, it is likely you will want new Pulumi projects to include some custom, internal functionality not provided by these public templates.

 Pulumi allows you to define _Organization Templates_ to help get projects off the ground faster.
 This enables you to provide new Pulumi projects with consistent code structure, conventions, or best practices.